-(a) Grandfathered status retirees will be offered Medical coverage at a cost share of 25% of premium prior to age 65, then 50% cost share after age 65.

-- (b) Only Grandfathered status retirees drawing pension are eligible. - (c) Grandfathered status retirees can elect one of two Life Insurance options at the time of retirement - the Company-paid Basic Life/AD&D coverage or the Supplemental Life/AD&D coverage for which they pay the full premium.
-This is a one-time election at the time of retirement and it is not offered to them during annual open enrollment.
-Employees have the option to drop but not to reelect the coverage.
+- (a) Grandfathered status retirees will be offered Medical coverage at a cost share of 25% of premium prior to age 65, then 50% cost share after age 65. - (b) Only Grandfathered status retirees drawing pension are eligible. - (c) Grandfathered status retirees can elect Basic Life Insurance at the time of retirement.
+This is a onetime election at the time of retirement and it is not offered to them during annual open enrollment.
+Employees have the option to drop but not to reelect the coverage. - (d) For employees retiring and first eligible to receive a benefit starting on or after February 1, 1989, the Company will pay one-half (1/2) the cost of the Major Medical Medicare Supplement Plan for the retirees at the time the retiree reaches age 65, provided the retiree is enrolled in Medicare Part A and Medicare Part B, and for the retiree's spouse or surviving spouse at the time the spouse reaches age 65, provided the spouse or surviving spouse is enrolled in Medicare Part B, and providing such applicants meet the eligibility requirements of the Plan.